PSE

 11. Martin Fernandez-Sanchez.
 “Essays in Applied Economics: Migration, Identity and Well-Being”.
 Co-direction with Hillel Rapoport.
 November 2020 (LISER)

-Supervision of Masters Dissertations: 61
+Supervision of Masters Dissertations: 65

-PhD Juries: 79
+PhD Juries: 81

-Aix Marseille Université (2), University of British Columbia, Brunel, Copenhagen (2), University of Cyprus, EHESS (19), Erasmus University Rotterdam, Imperial, Kingston, Leeds, London School of Economics (3), Louvain la Neuve, Luxembourg (2), Lyon 2 (5), Maastricht, Maryland, Nottingham (2), Orléans, Paris 1 (11), Paris 2, Paris X, Paris 12, Paris Dauphine (3), Queensland, Rome Tor Vergata, Royal Holloway College, Université de Savoie, Sheffield (2), Siena, Staffordshire, Stockholm, Strasbourg 1, Université Libre de Bruxelles (2), Warwick (3), University of Western Australia.
+Aix Marseille Université (2), University of British Columbia, Brunel, Copenhagen (3), University of Cyprus, EHESS (19), Erasmus University Rotterdam, Imperial, Kingston, Leeds, London School of Economics (3), Louvain la Neuve, Luxembourg (2), Lyon 2 (5), Maastricht, Universiti Malaya, Maryland, Nottingham (2), Orléans, Paris 1 (11), Paris 2, Paris X, Paris 12, Paris Dauphine (3), Queensland, Rome Tor Vergata, Royal Holloway College, Université de Savoie, Sheffield (2), Siena, Staffordshire, Stockholm, Strasbourg 1, Université Libre de Bruxelles (2), Warwick (3), University of Western Australia.

 PhD